nilamchelani/gitrepopractise/README.md

 # gitrepopractise
-this is for only practise
+This is for only practice
+author - nilam